Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Introduction

 where $\delta_{x,y}$ is the Kronecker delta symbol.
 Consider the 3-cycle $C_3$ for example.
 Then we have

 In this case, the matrix $U$ is a block diagonal matrix whose diagonal blocks are lined with permutation matrices.
 Thus we see that $U^3 = I$, where $I$ is the identity matrix.
 We consider the question of whether there exists $\tau \in \MB{N}$ such that $U(\G)^{\tau} = I$ for various graphs.
 This is nothing but the question of periodicity of discrete-time quantum walks.
+An application of the periodicity can be seen in quantum cryptography \cite{PB}.